A Guide to Tokyo’s Japanese Sword Museum

 Photography tips for the museum

-• The lighting is quite good, but you will need high ISO.
+• The lighting is good, but you will need high ISO.

-• The lighting and glass have been optimized for people, not cameras.
-You might get a lot of glare when taking pictures.
-Play with your camera, and move it around to get minimum reflections and bright spots.
+• The lighting and glass have been optimized for people, not for cameras.
+Glare can be problematic.
+Play with your camera, and move it around to minimize reflections and bright spots.

-• The quality of the glass is very good.
-But be careful getting absorbed in your photography.
-You could bump the cabinets with your lens if you don’t pay attention.
+• The quality of the glass is good.
+Don’t get absorbed in your photography, and bump the cabinets with your lens.

 • A zoom lens might be useful.
-I used my Fujifilm 16-55 mm, or these photos and found it rather short.
-There were times when I wanted to get closer to the swords.
+I used my Fujifilm 16-55mm for these photos, and it was short.
+I wanted to get closer to the swords.

 Where is the museum?